Flaky mincemeat tarts or mince pies filled with the most delicious mince pie filling I can imagine.

-The mincemeat tarts are also part of my Harry Potter series, mince pies that Molly Weasley baked for her family at Christmas.
+The mincemeat tarts are part of my Harry Potter series, mince pies that Molly Weasley baked for her family at Christmas.

 What are mincemeat pies or tarts?

 Mince pies or mincemeat pies or tarts originate in England and are little pastry shells filled with a mixture of dried fruit and spice filling.
 Mince pies are very popular sweets during the Christmas season.
 Check out this moist Last-Minute Mincemeat Cake, you will love it!

-The original mince pies were actually a savory dish containing meat (mostly lamb), a tart or pie made with meat and dried fruit.
+The original mince pies were actually a savory dish containing meat (mostly lamb), a tart, or pie made with meat and dried fruit.
 Over the generations, the mincemeat pies developed turning into the sweet dessert pies we know nowadays.

-The origins of the mincemeat pies can be tracked down to the 11th century when the Crusaders started bringing spices from the Holy Land, spices like cinnamon, cloves and nutmeg, which were given as a gift to baby Jesus by the Magi.
+The origins of the mincemeat pies can be tracked down to the 11th century when the Crusaders started bringing spices from the Holy Land, spices like cinnamon, cloves, and nutmeg, which were given as a gift to baby Jesus by the Magi.

 During those times it was thought to bring good luck and happiness if you managed to eat one pie on each day of Christmas.
 12 days of Christmas ending on the 5th of January.
 I could manage that…

-- For the pie pastry you will need the usual ingredients: flour, unsalted butter, sugar, salt and water.
+- For the pie pastry, you will need the usual ingredients: flour, unsalted butter, sugar, salt, and water.